qaecology/blogdown-website/content/authors/Emma Hudgins/_index.md

   url: "https://findanexpert.unimelb.edu.au/profile/1051177-emma-hudgins"

 # Short bio (displayed in user profile at end of posts)
 bio: Emma's interested in the ecology, impacts, and management of species that are changing their distributions due to humans.
-She works on the optimization of management and surveillance for species with dynamic ranges, includng for invasive pests and trees undergoing climate-induced range shifts.
+She works on the optimisation of management and surveillance for species with dynamic ranges, including for invasive pests and trees undergoing climate-induced range shifts.

 interests:
 - Invasive Species
 - Spread modelling
-- Spatial prioritization
+- Spatial prioritisation
 - Urban wellbeing
 - Forest management